shehab400/Security-Voice-code-Access/README.md

 ## Overview

 The Security Voice-code Access application is a security system designed to provide access based on voice recognition.
-The software component utilizes fingerprint and spectrogram concepts, incorporating machine learning classifiers (Random Forest) for enhanced security.
+The software component utilizes fingerprint and spectrogram concepts, incorporating machine learning scikit-learn classifiers (Random Forest) for enhanced security.
 The application operates in two modes: Security voice code and Security voice fingerprint.

 ## Operation Modes